General Information about Piedmont Housing Alliance

-After completing a housing counseling session and counselor will help you decide if our Down Payment Program is a good fit for you and they will assist you in completing the application.
+After completing a housing counseling session, a counselor will help you decide if our Down Payment Program is a good fit for you and they will assist you in completing the application.

 The services we offer are free unless otherwise stated.

 You may contact a counselor directly via phone to navigate filing a complaint, or reach out to the Financial Opportunity Center & Housing Hub at (434) 242-5165.

 Currently, the only financial products we offer are down payment assistance loans.
 We also offer free housing counseling sessions and group education classes.
 Our sessions and classes cover a wide range of personal financial topics—we will meet you where you are and, typically, we meet with folks about creating a budget, building your credit score, savings and paying off debt.